 906 Sir Francis Drake Blvd, San Anselmo, 415.521.5500

 Chef Ron Siegel opened his first solo venture in a contemporary art-filled space with an urban edge.
-The vegetable-centric menu incorporates seafood and local ingredients, fusing Californian ingredients and Japanese techniques in colorful dishes that are bold, balanced and bright.
+The vegetable-centric menu, available as a tasting menu or a la carte, incorporates seafood and Japanese techniques in colorful dishes that are bold, balanced and bright.
+The petite patio is as popular as the front room.

 198 Sir Francis Drake Blvd, San Anselmo, 415.453.9898

 This sister restaurant of Insalata’s continues to flourish as a bastion of creative Mexican and Central and South American cuisine.
-Not your typical south-of-the-border spot, Marinitas serves up top-notch margaritas and Latin lusciousness.
+Not your typical south-of-the-border spot, they serve up top-notch margaritas and Latin lusciousness.

 218 Sir Francis Drake Blvd, San Anselmo, 415.454.8900

 A one-stop shop for everything from coffee and pastries to artisan bread, with a seasonal brunch menu.
 High-quality ingredients and a comfortable atmosphere make MH worth checking out.
-A “front porch” patio awaits the return of onsite dining.
+A “front porch” patio bustles during the morning hours.

 101 San Anselmo Ave, San Anselmo, 415.755.4575

-A local favorite known for its cuisine and extensive marketplace showcasing locally farmed produce, wild and fresh seafood and free-range meats prepared with an artisan’s touch, accompanied by a lengthy wine and beer list.
-Thursday night is hamburger night; requesting your burger with your reservation is recommended (quantities are limited), available on the patio when onsite dining is once again permitted.
+A local favorite known for its seasonal cuisine and extensive marketplace showcasing locally farmed produce, wild and fresh seafood and free-range meats prepared with an artisan’s touch, accompanied by a lengthy wine and beer list.
+Thursday night is hamburger night; requesting your burger with your reservation is recommended (quantities are limited), available on the patio, too.

 23 Ross Common, Ross, 415.925.9200

-Famous for their Neapolitan style, wood-fired pizzas, the menu change daily according to seasonal markets but always includes salads, antipastos, house-made pasta, and main dishes.
+The menu of Neapolitan style, wood-fired pizzas changes daily according to seasonal markets but always includes salads, antipastos, house-made pasta, and main dishes.
 Look for favorites like a classic shrimp risotto and a caprese salad with mozzarella di bufala.

 914 Sir Francis Drake Blvd, San Anselmo, 415.256.9780